PhD student at Warwick's Mathematics for Real-World Systems Centre for Doctoral Training, and enrichment student at the Alan Turing Institute.

 Open Source Software Contributions

-Contributed a to the open source networkx python package.
+Contributed to the open source networkx python package.
 I helped to write functionality to calculate the trophic incoherence parameter of a directed graph.

 In collaboration with Paolo Turrini, developed and released a Google Colab Jupyter Notebook to teach Regret Matching and Minimisation algorithms.